Admitted students may request to defer enrollment for up to one year for the consecutive spring or fall terms.

 All scored exams that have been sent to the Office of Admissions and Recruitment will remain in each student’s file.

 WHAT IF I HAVE NOT YET TAKEN PLACEMENT TESTS?

-If students have not yet taken their placement tests, they should visit testing.wisc.edu and click on “Students from other UW Campuses follow this link for the Regional Placement Testing Program” to view a list of dates and locations.
-Incoming freshmen are required to take both the Math and English placement tests.
+If students have not yet taken their placement tests, they should visit testing.wisc.edu.
+Please follow this link for placement testing information specific to UW-Madison students Incoming freshmen are required to take both the Math and English placement tests.
 The foreign language placement test is optional prior to attending Student Orientation, Advising, and Registration (SOAR).